TeleAI-mcp/next-data-pipeline-ghwj/README.md

-# next-data-pipeline-ghwj
+# Next Data Pipeline Ghwj

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.